SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-office-365-groups.md

  **Summary**: How to move your Exchange 2016 public folders to Office 365 Groups.

-Through a process known as batch migration, you can move some or all of your Exchange 2016 public folders to Office 365 Groups.
+Through a process known as  *batch migration*  , you can move some or all of your Exchange 2016 public folders to Office 365 Groups.
 Groups is a new collaboration offering from Microsoft that offers certain advantages over public folders.
 See [Migrate your public folders to Office 365 Groups](migrate-to-office-365-groups.md) for an overview of the differences between public folders and Groups, and reasons why your organization may or may not benefit from switching to Groups.

 This article contains the step-by-step procedures for performing the actual batch migration of your Exchange 2016 public folders.